juliusHuelsmann/AIM0217/README.md

 ```

 ### a) Do you want to have a look on our data exploration?
-1. launch the jupyter notebook, open the file
+1. launch the jupyter notebook (e.g. `jupyter-notebook`), open the jupyter
+   notebook in the 01_exploreData directory
 2. Execute at least the loading of the data and the export of the data to be
    used by spark.